TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 With Cerbos you still also need to define a complex schema, and are forced to host it yourself!

+Existing solutions "solve" the problem, but in such a way that the solution is inaccessible for those who don't already understand ReBAC.
+They provide a solution to ReBAC experts who don't want to continuously re-write ReBAC solutions, but miss the mark on making it available to the greater developer audience, the digital nomad who needs a solution in the next 15 minutes, or the CS major freshman.

-## You Never Saw This Coming!
-Introducing Permission Panther: Permissions For Killer Apps/Permissions Platform For Developers Who Want To Spend Less Time On Permissions
+## Introducing Permission Panther: The Permissions Platform For Developers Who Want To Spend Less Time On Permissions

+_You Never Saw This Coming..._

-I’m super excited to announce a love-letter to authroization of a project, Permission Panther.
+I’m super excited to announce a love-letter to authroization of a project, Permission Panther - The Permissions Platform For Killer Apps.

 The goal of Permission Panther was super simple:

 1. Build ReBAC in such a way that any developer can implement it in minutes, not days
-2. ReBAC without schemas, while maintaining inheritance
+2. ReBAC without schemas, while enabling inheritance for permission and objects
 3. The ability to list relations in both directions: What objects does an entity have permissions on?
 And what entities have permissions on this object?
-4. Open source!
-Host it yourself with just a single binary/container, and a few environment variables!
+4. Open source, host it yourself with just a single binary/container, and a few environment variables!
-5. A managed offering with pricing that any project can afford (that means a really generous free tier!)
+5. A managed offering with pricing that any project can afford (that means really generous free usage)
 6. A really, really small codebase - only include required functionality and reduce the opportunity for bugs

 **Some features I have on the backburner:**